Italy–Malta relations

-Italy–Malta relations are bilateral relations between Italy and Malta.
+Italy–Malta relations are bilateral relations between the Italian Republic and the Republic of Malta.
 Both countries established official diplomatic relations soon after Malta's independence.
-Both countries are members of the European Union, Organization for Security and Co-operation in Europe and Union for the Mediterranean.
+Both countries are members of the European Union, Organization for Security and Co-operation in Europe, Union for the Mediterranean and the United Nations.

-Italy has given full support to Malta's membership of the European Union.

 History

 Pre-independence relations

 Malta and the Italian peninsula have a long history of relations given their proximity.
 Malta was part of the Normans' Kingdom of Sicily and remained associated with the Italian kingdom until 1194.
 The Kingdom of Naples would be involved in the war against the French occupation of the island.
 Italian language was the official language in Malta since the Knights Hospitaller until the British control.
 In 1800 Malta became a protectorate jointly administered by Naples and the United Kingdom, although the latter had more influence.
 By 1813 the island became a British colony and thus moved outside the Italian sphere, although the presence of Italian culture and language remained strong.
 Indeed, Italian designs on the island were highlighted in April 1933, when on a visit to the island, Italian cabinet undersecretary Francesco Giunta stated that he was on Italian soil and that the future of the island lay in complete union with Italy.
 The two countries clashed during World War II when Italy bombed the island during the Siege of Malta.
 Malta's rejection of Mussolini's fascism and Nazi support led to Italy bombing Malta for two years between 1940 and 1942.